Frequently Asked Questions (FAQs)

 What types of fellowship grants are offered?

-The Robert Novak Journalism Fellowship Program has two primary tiers.
-The first tier consists of “Fellows,” who are awarded grants of $30,000 each and receive reimbursements for qualifying project expenses up to $5,000.
-The second tier consists of “Full Fellows,” who are awarded grants of between $50,000 and $60,000, with expense allowances of between $10,000 and $15,000.
-Fellows in each tier may draw upon their expense accounts at the beginning of their fellowships.
-Grants are paid out in six installments over the course of the fellowship, following receipt of each written project installment.
+The Robert Novak Journalism Fellowship Program provides each fellow with an income grant of $30,000, along with an expense account of $5,000 for qualifying project-related expenditures.
+Fellows may draw upon their expense accounts at the beginning of their fellowships.
+Grants are paid out in six disbursements over the course of the fellowship, following receipt of each written project installment.

 What topics are of interest to the Novak Journalism Fellowship judges?

-Fellowship proposals should focus on journalism broadly supportive of a free society.
-Proposed projects should also involve some reporting: interviewing sources, travel, attendance at newsworthy events, etc.
+Fellowship proposals should focus on journalism broadly supportive of a free society and reporting on interesting, newsworthy subjects that deserve deeper investigation.
+Proposed projects should also involve significant reporting components: interviewing sources, travel, attendance at newsworthy events, etc.

 If I’m granted a fellowship, how do I submit my project?

 During the course of a one-year fellowship, the journalism project will be delivered in six written installments – one every other month, beginning in the second month of the fellowship.
-Each installment must be 4,000 to 5,000 words, except for Full Fellows, whose installments should each be at least 8,000 words.
+Each installment must be 4,000 to 5,000 words.
 Installments should have the potential to be published as articles or as elements of a book.

 What is the application process?

-Applicants selected as semi-finalists will be interviewed by the director of the Novak program.
-Finalists will be interviewed by a panel of judges in May or June.
-Winners will be notified within a week after the in-person interviews and will be announced to the public at the Novak program’s annual awards dinner in the fall.
+Finalists will be interviewed by a panel of judges in May.
+Winners will be notified within a week after the in-person interviews and will be announced to the public at the Novak program’s annual awards dinner in the Fall.

 When do the fellowships start?

-The fellowships will begin in the Fall 2020, although the start date can be sooner with prior discussion.
+The fellowships will begin in September each year, although the start date can be sooner with prior discussion.